Results Iowa Home

 Rate of return to prison.

-GRAPH - IRate of Return to Prison Within 3 Years
+GRAPH - Rate of Return to Prison Within 3 Years of Release

 Why this is important: